fieldtrip/website/tutorial/nirs_singlechannel.md

 Analyses can be conducted in many different ways and in different orders, depending on the data and on the experimental design.
 We will first introduce you to a standard order of analysis steps, which you can subsequently try out step-by-step in this tutorial.

-The following order of steps provide a good standard approach for analyzing fNIRS data (see Fig 1 for an overview:
+The following steps provide a good standard approach for analyzing fNIRS data, see Figure 1 for an overview:

-- read data & trim off non-experimental time windows
+- read continuous data
-- remove bad channels (not covered in this tutorial, because we focus on one channel only)
+- (optinally) trim the beginning and the end of the recording if these are noisy and not of interest
-- remove artifacts within channels; segments of data within channels that will be excluded from the analysis, e.g. motion artifacts
+- remove bad segments in the channels of interest, e.g. due to motion artifacts
 - transform optical densities to changes in oxyhemoglobin (oxyHb) and deoxyhemoglobin (deoxyHb) concentration
-- separate functional from systemic responses (signal conditioning); this step in itself is necessary, people choose one or more of the steps below
+- separate functional from systemic responses; which can be done using either one of, or a combination of
-  - filter; i.e. temporal processing
+  - filtering; i.e. temporal processing
-  - subtract reference channel; i.e. spatial processing
+  - subtracting reference channel; i.e. spatial processing
-  - anti-correlate oxyHb/deoxyHb-traces per channel
+  - anti-correlating oxyHb/deoxyHb-traces per channel
-- define epochs; in some experiments, this step could be taken earlier (e.g. if you have a long recording with a very short piece of relevant data)
+- define epochs corresponding to the trials in the experimental task
-- average over conditions and visualize the data
+- average the data over trials and visualize

 {% include image src="/assets/img/tutorial/nirs_singlechannel/nirs_tut1_fig1.png" width="400" %}

-_Figure 1: Overview of the analysis procedure._
+_Figure 1: Overview of a standard fNIRS analysis procedure._

 ### Getting Started